 Data has been and will always be the most important asset for any organization.
-Data could be in the form of customer records, sales purchase history, product lists, web logs etc. If you retool yourself simply to understand all the strategic and tactical data sources in your organization, their attributes, life cycle, etc., you can have a data oriented conversation and add value as the data person, as opposed to the technical DBA.
+So, data could be in the form of customer records, sales purchase history, product lists, web logs etc. You need to retool yourself simply to understand all the strategic and tactical data sources in your organization, their attributes, life cycle, etc. So, you can have a data oriented conversation and add value as the data person, as opposed to the technical DBA.

 Architecture and Planning as opposed to Maintenance and Uptime

 Let’s assume for a moment that you agree with me that the traditional DBA functions such as server/instance management, maintenance, backups, HA/DR etc. are provided by the cloud platform.
 What is and cannot be provided by the cloud platform is the Data Architecture and the Design / Planning that goes with it.
 Data Architecture will always remain critical and fundamental.
 The most efficient organizations I have seen have the most optimized and efficient Data Architecture.